nutes-uepb/amqp-client-python/README.md

 ### Know Limitations:
 #### basic eventbus
 <medium><pre>
-When using [**EventbusRabbitMQ**](https://github.com/nutes-uepb/amqp-client-python/blob/master/amqp_client_python/rabbitmq/eventbus_rabbitmq.py#L12) Should not use rpc call inside of rpc provider and subscribe handlers, it may block the ioloop
+When using [**EventbusRabbitMQ**](https://github.com/nutes-uepb/amqp-client-python/blob/master/amqp_client_python/rabbitmq/eventbus_rabbitmq.py#L12) Should not use rpc call inside of rpc provider or subscribe handlers, it may block the ioloop
 #/obs: fixed on other kinds of eventbus, will be removed on nexts releases
 </pre></medium>